 - Before You Go:

 I’ve read a lot of solo travel advice that recommends you try it at home first and it’s probably a good idea if you’ve never actually eaten alone.
-I’d already done a lot of short term solo travelling when I was working as a journalist and during my time in America so I didn’t bother going to a restaurant near my home before I left.
+I’d already done a lot of short-term solo travelling when I was working as a journalist and during my time in America so I didn’t bother going to a restaurant near my home before I left.
 For the less confident travellers out there, it might be wise to start with lunch, rather than dinner and work your way up.
-Either way, it’ll push you out of your comfort zone (which is exactly what’ll happen when you travel) and give you a taster of what it’s like to be on a date…with yourself (I like to think of each solo meal as a date night for one!)
+Either way, it’ll push you out of your comfort zone (which is exactly what’ll happen when you travel) and give you a taste of what it’s like to be on a date…with yourself (I like to think of each solo meal as a date night for one!)

 - When You Get There

 If you’re slow travelling, like I was for the majority of my time in Sardinia, then you’ll probably have the chance to scope out the restaurants in the place you’re staying in during the day.
 This is something that I’ve always done, both on holidays and during travels – I like to have a nosey at all the menus before picking which place I want to eat at in the evening.
 It’s also a good time to figure out where you think you’ll be comfortable eating alone.
-Again, I firmly believe that you can eat anywhere by yourself but for days where you’re not feeling so great (like me in La Maddalena) you might not want to, say, eat in a romantic, candle lit restaurant, or in a busy bar when the football is on…
+Again, I firmly believe that you can eat anywhere by yourself but for days where you’re not feeling so great (like me in La Maddalena) you might not want to, say, eat in a romantic, candlelit restaurant, or in a busy bar when the football is on…

 - When You’re Getting A Table